-Fluffy and soft, and towels get progressively softer in the wash.
-Bath towels are slightly oversized to wrap around the body.
-Construction quality is evident in the weave and dense cotton loops.
+Fluffy and soft materials that progressively get softer with every wash.
+Slightly oversized to help wrap around you better with quality manufacturing that’s evident in the cotton weave and loops.

-Lightweight with a plush velour finish.
-Sophisticated details with satin stitching and contrast edging give towels a high-end appearance.
-One of the most diverse assortments of color on the market.
-Machine washable, and colors won't fade.
-Many customers invest in multiple sets.
+Lightweight with a plush velour finish and sophisticated details like satin stitching and contrast edging.
+One of the most diverse assortments of color that won’t fade while machine washing.

-Some consumers felt these towels were unusually thin and that quality details, like stitching, weren't there.
+Some consumers felt these towels were unusually thin.

 A towel set includes several matching towels, usually in different sizes, Before you purchase a set, whether for yourself or as a gift, you should consider which type of set and which materials are the best option for you.